ManeFunction/unity-mane/README.md

 From version 1.2.7 finally with **npm packages**!
 What means **Unity Package Manager** support with versions and updates!

-To add this or any other of my packages to your project paste to **manifest.json** my packages repository scope registry
+To add this or any other of my packages to your project paste to **manifest.json**
+my packages feed
 ```json
   "scopedRegistries": [
     {